Michael Pittman Jr. Player Prop Bets for NFL Week 17 | Indianapolis vs. Las Vegas 1/2/2022

 Matchup vs. Las Vegas

-- Pittman put up 42 receiving yards in his single career matchup against the Raiders, 17.5 fewer than his over/under for Sunday's game.
+- Pittman's 42 receiving yards in his one matchup against the Raiders are 18.5 fewer than his over/under for Sunday's game.

-- Pittman did not have a touchdown catch in that matchup against the Raiders.
+- Pittman did not have a touchdown catch in that game against the Raiders.

-- The Raiders have the NFL's ninth-ranked pass defense this season, surrendering 231.0 yards per game through the air.
+- The Raiders have the NFL's ninth-ranked pass defense this season, yielding 231.0 yards per game through the air.

-- The Raiders have given up 25 passing TDs this season (1.7 per game), ranking them 23rd among NFL defenses.
+- At 1.7 passing TDs conceded per game, the Raiders defense is ranked 23rd in the league.

 Recent Performances

-- In last week's game against the Cardinals, Pittman was targeted 12 times and recorded eight catches for 82 yards.
+- In last week's matchup with the Cardinals, Pittman reeled in eight passes for 82 yards while being targeted 12 times.

-- Pittman has totaled 166 receiving yards (55.3 per game), reeling in 15 passes on 25 targets during his last three games.
+- Over his last three outings, Pittman has caught 15 passes on 25 targets for 166 yards, averaging 55.3 yards per game.

 Pittman's Indianapolis Teammates